 The inflation rate drastically impacts the returns generated from these bonds.
-Although variable-rate revenue bonds do offer some protection against inflation.
+However, variable-rate revenue bonds do offer some protection against inflation.

 #3 – Tax Exemption Advantage can be Revoked

 Revenue bonds make up the vast majority of municipal bonds.
-Investors willing to buy these bonds must know the varieties available as well as how the project will produce promised return on a consistent basis.
+Investors willing to buy these bonds must know the varieties available, as well as how the project will produce the promised return on a consistent basis.

 This has been a guide to What is Revenue Bonds & its Definition.
 Here we discuss the revenue bond types and characteristics along with the example, advantages, and disadvantages.
 You can learn more about from the following articles –